-Community-led projects are an excellent way for communities to discover what matters to the people who live in their neighbourhood.
+Community-led projects are a great way for communities to discover what matters to the people who live in their neighbourhood.
 They are also a good way for the City and the community to collaborate in supporting projects that serve the diverse interests of Edmontonians.
-City staff will guide the community group through its initial proposal and provide oversight until the project is complete.
+City staff will guide the community group through its initial proposal and then provide oversight until the project is complete.

-Throughout this process, City staff assigned to the project will also guide the community group in working with other City branches and external groups that must be involved at certain times with community-led projects.
+Throughout this process, City staff assigned to the project will also guide the community group in working with other City branches and external groups that will need to be involved at certain times with community-led projects.